johhat/sanntidsheis/src/README.md

 Heisprosjekt i TTK4145 Sanntidsprogrammering

 ## Branching model
 Master: code should be tested and found working before merging into master.
-Do not commit new code directy here.
+Do not commit new code directly here.

 New feature: create new branch -> develop -> test -> add pull request to master (and then possibly close the feature branch)